 President Trump’s decision to send federal forces and National Guard troops reflects his authoritarian desire to control any community guided by policies and principles that conflict with his political agenda.
-There is no emergency that merits sending federal forces and the National Guard – without the request, approval or cooperation of state and local officials – into Memphis, and the presence of these forces will only make our city less safe and less secure.
-The action will result in violations of basic rights and liberties of people across the city.
+There is no emergency that merits sending federal forces and the National Guard into Memphis, and the presence of these forces will only make our city less safe and less secure.
+The action may result in violations of basic rights and liberties, including violations of the Kendrick Consent Decree which further protects Memphians from illegal surveillance.

-Facts About Trump’s Sending Federal Forces and the National Guard to Memphis:
+Facts About Trump Sending Federal Forces and the National Guard to Memphis:

-• President Trump issued a memorandum establishing a regressive policing task force made up of various federal departments and agencies — including the FBI, ICE, and DEA — to go into Memphis.
+• President Trump issued a memo establishing a militarized police task force for Memphis.
+The force is composed of various state and federal agencies, including the FBI, ICE, DEA, and the National Guard.

 • The memo also orders the Secretary of Defense to request state National Guard troops from Tennessee Governor Bill Lee.